 Un certain désordre #1

 The monographs in this collection titled Un certain désordre are published by the Antoine de Galbert Foundation.
-Each book, published in a numbered edition of 300, features numerous reproductions of artworks alongside a text written by the artist him or herself.
+Each book features numerous reproductions of artworks alongside a text written by the artist him or herself.
 There were no rules for the choice of artists.

 The first edition of this collection is dedicated to the Japanese photographer Mari Katayama.